BEND AND SNAP

 PRO: You won’t have to see that other person playing “your” part.

 CONS: You don’t get to be in the show.
 You look like a big old quitter.
 You might miss the opportunity to be cast in another show since you won’t be working with that particular director.
+You may miss making incredible memories and new friends.

 2. You accept the role you’ve been cast in but are bitter about it.